-The new Grissom High School relocated to their new campus off South Parkway.
-The remaining campus, now known as the Sandra Moon Complex, on Bailey Cove Road will provide a unique opportunity for South Huntsville.
-By leveraging the existing assets – location, land, theatre, recreation facilities – and adding new ones – library, open space, bike and ped connections, parking upgrades – the site can take on a new life as a “town center” for the community around it.
+Grissom High School relocated to their new campus off South Parkway in 2017.
+The remaining campus, now known as the Sandra Moon Complex, on Bailey Cove Road provides a unique opportunity for South Huntsville.
+By leveraging the existing assets – location, land, theatre, recreation facilities – and adding new ones – library, open space, bike and ped connections, parking upgrades – the site will take on a new life as a “town center” for the community around it.

-The project can serve as a template for the sort of creative place-making approach that could occur throughout the city.
-By developing the site as an amenity and a destination, it can spur reinvestment in residential neighborhoods around it, and redevelopment of commercial properties nearby.
+The project serves as a template for the sort of creative place-making approach that could occur throughout the city.
+By developing the site as an amenity and a destination, it spurs reinvestment in residential neighborhoods around it, and redevelopment of commercial properties nearby.
 This is a key strategy for revitalizing older sections of the city, and improving the general quality of life at the same time.

 Develop a master plan for re-use of former Grissom campus.

 Support Huntsville-Madison County Public Library efforts to build a new branch as sited on the master plan.